How to Fix Black Teeth: Step-by-Step Guide

 Tartar causes yellow or black teeth

-What is the treatment if the tooth is rotten?
+What is the treatment of tooth decay?

 In cases of decay, it is unlikely that a dentist can restore the teeth with a simple cleaning.
 Instead, the dentist must remove the decayed part of the tooth.